agb-mobile/AndroidVersion/README.md

 ```

 #### Version code types

+Based on your need you can specify version code tactics that you want to use.
+By default
+`appVersion` uses `SimpleVersionCode` tactics but this can easily be changed.
+Wersion code
+can tactics can also be changed per variant/split.
+It can ether modify existing version code
+or specify completely  new value.

 `SimpleVersionCode` creates version code from version name parameters (`major`, 'minor' and 'build').
 By default
 each part will take up 2 digits but this is configurable through `digits` parameter.